arpit-kapoor/arpit-kapoor.github.io/_pages/experience.md

 ---
 title: "Experience"
 permalink: /experience/
-layout: collection
+layout: single
+# classes: wide
+toc: true
+toc_label: "Experience"
 ---

 ## 3Qi Labs, Hyderabad— *Data Scientist*
 *NOV 2019 - Present*

-Develop Machine Learning model for detecting anomalies in data.
-Detect issues in data such as referential integrity failure using machine learning.
-Carry out Exploratory Data Analysis (EDA) on big data.
-Develop and maintain a machine learning pipeline for anomaly detection in big data using Tensorflow, PySpark and hadoop.
-Visualizing real time data in Kibana and elasticsearch.
+I have worked extensively with machine learning and data mining tools on Big Data technologies to generate insights into the data.
+My current project includes developing Deep Learning model to detect issues in data such as referential integrity failure and outlier detection.
+I am also responsible for generating insights into the data using Exploratory data analysis and Visualisation tools.
+Furthermore, my responsibilities include analysing code for system testing, debugging and created test transactions to find, isolate and rectify issues.
+Tensorflow, Elasticsearch, Kibana, Hadoop, and Tableau are few of the other tools I work with extensively.

 ## Bomotix, Hyderabad— *Machine Learning Developer*
 *JAN 2019 - NOV 2019*

-Develop Computer Vision based Deep learning models using various deep learning frameworks: Object detection, object tracking and human pose estimation.
-Optimization and containerised deployment of ML models.
-Developed new procedures for requirements gathering,  testing, scripting and documentation to strengthen quality and functionality of applications.
+As a machine learning developer, my job involved end-to-end developeent and deployment of various Deep Learning pipelines in Apache MxNEt using Kubernetes and Docker containers.
+Object detection, object tracking and human pose estimation are a few of the Computer vision problems I worked on during this period.
+Moreover, I developed new procedures for requirements gathering, testing, scripting and documentation to strengthen quality and functionality of these applications.

 ## The University of Sydney, NSW Australia— Research Intern (Machine Learning)
 *JUN 2018 - AUG 2018*

-Contribute to various research projects in the area of Bayesian machine learning.
-Carry out EDA, Data Preprocessing and Visualisation.
-Implement various Markov Chain Monte-Carlo based sampling Schemes transfer learning and evolutionary neural learning.
+During my internship, I worked with *Dr Rohitash Chandra* and *Prof Sally Cripps* on various research projects in the area of Bayesian machine learning.
+I worked on method formulation for training Neural Networks using MCMC sampling schemes.
+As an outcome of this internship, I learnt the principles of Bayesian Machine learning and how it can be used effectively to train neural networks.
+Three of our research papers are now published in Top tier Journals.
+I continue to work with Dr Chandra on various Research projects involving Neuroevolution via MCMC.